-If a student does not hand-in a decision proposal for the regular exam, they will be placed in a group with whom they must prepare a decision proposal for the next re-exam.
+If a student does not hand-in a decision proposal for the regular exam, they will be placed in a group with whom they must prepare a decision proposal.

 8.3.
-Tactical and operational marketing BtC and BtB, 1st external (2nd semester exam)
+Tactical and operational marketing BtC & BtB, 1st external (2nd semester exam)

-Tactical and operational marketing BtC and BtB.
-1st external exam (2nd semester exam) 30 ECTS External --- --------- ----------
+Tactical and operational marketing BtC & BtB.
+1st external exam (2nd semester exam) -- ---